olillevik/skatteetaten.github.io/OpenShift/index.md

 ![Versioning](versioning.png)

 A snapshot version is a version string that ends with the literal "-SNAPSHOT", like "1.0.0-SNAPSHOT" or "some_new_feature-SNAPSHOT".
-When building a snapshot release, in addition to the AuroraVersion we also push two snapshot tags.
+When building a snapshot release, in addition to the AuroraVersion, we also push two snapshot tags.
 Using "some_new_feature-SNAPSHOT" as an example we push
  * SNAPSHOT-some_new_feature-{buildNumber}, where the buildNumber is fetched from Nexus
  * some_new_feature-SNAPSHOT